 By Samantha Evans | 24th October, 2018

-With its pristine waters and white sandy beaches, Fiji is an ideal destination for volunteers wanting to soak up some sunshine in a balmy, tropical location in their free time.
+With its pristine waters and white sandy beaches, Fiji is an ideal destination for volunteers wanting to soak up some sunshine and 'island life' in a balmy, tropical location.

 2. For a cool few million you too can have your own slice of paradise.
 In 2005 Mel Gibson purchased Mago Island for $15m.